MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-a-factbox-to-page.md

 > Only one FactBox area control is allowed on a page.

 > [!WARNING]
 > You can add a part to the FactBox area that displays an existing page of the CardPart or ListPart type only.
-If you attempt to use another page type, you will get an error.
+If you attempt to use another page type, you'll get an error.

 ### Example